EnhancedC/Lightshot-Scraper-GUI/README.md

 Lightshot Scraper GUI

-This is for education use only
+This is for educational use only